jsa-aerial/js-local-bam/README.md

 Include the following libs:

-https:raw.github.com/vjeux/jDataView/master/src/jdataview.js
+* https:raw.github.com/vjeux/jDataView/master/src/jdataview.js
-https:raw.github.com/vjeux/jParser/master/src/jparser.js
+* https:raw.github.com/vjeux/jParser/master/src/jparser.js
-inflate.js (fetch and place or fetch remotely) pako_deflate.min.js (fetch and place or fetch remotely) jsbgzf.js (fetch and place or fetch remotely) binary-bam.js (this file)
+* inflate.js (fetch and place or fetch remotely)
+* pako_deflate.min.js (fetch and place or fetch remotely)
+* jsbgzf.js (fetch and place or fetch remotely)
+* js-bv-common.js (fetch and place or fetch remotely)
+* js-local-bam.js (this file)

 May also want bv-local-sampling.js

+*Note*: JSLibs contains a snapshot of all the dependencies current to this release (see file2.html for example inclusion).

 Basic user level API.
 There are two 'object' types with